Percolation-Labs/percolate/README.md

 Percolate pushes agentic workflows into the data tier, leading to a simpler application tier.

-- Get setup in a few minutes by launching the Percolate instance on docker.
+- Get set up in a few minutes by launching the Percolate instance on docker.
 - Use the cli from source to initialize data within your local instance (see notes below).
 - Use Percolate with your preferred Postgres client, without any other programming language.